jon-hanson/parsecj/README.md

 ```

 then the meaning should be clear.
-Note that `chr` is just a version of `satisfy` specialised for the Character the type.
+Note that `chr` is just a version of `satisfy` specialised for the Character type.

 ### The `or` Combinator